Ahmed Waseem Razeek: 1. FC Magdeburg

 Razeek signed a two-year contract with newly promoted 3.
 Liga side 1.
 FC Magdeburg.
 He made his debut against Rot-Weiß Erfurt on 24 July 2015.
 He was sent–off against Hallescher FC on 16 August 2015 after receiving his second yellow card.
 He finished the 2015–16 season with two goals in 23 appearances.
 He then finished the 2016–17 season with two goals in 13 appearances.

 Rot–Weiss Erfurt

 He played for Rot–Weiss Erfurt during the 2017–18 season.
 He scored three goals in 30 appearances.

 Berliner AK 07

 Shortly before the 2019–20 season, Razeek joined Regionalliga Nordost club Berliner AK 07.
 During his one season at the club, he made 12 league appearances, scoring three goals.

 Gokulam Kerala

 On 24 March 2022, Razeek signed with I-League defending champions Gokulam Kerala.

 Razeek scored on his debut for the club, on 9 April 2022, against Indian Arrows, which ended in a dominating 5–0 win.
-His team Gokulam Kerala clinched I-League title in 2021–22 season, defeating Mohammedan Sporting 2–1 in the final game at the Salt Lake Stadium on 14 May, and became the first club in fifteen years to defend the title.
+His team Gokulam Kerala clinched I-League title in 2021–22 season, defeating Kolkata Mohammedan 2–1 in the final game at the Salt Lake Stadium on 14 May, and became the first club in fifteen years to defend the title.